Welcome to the Sudbury chapter of Obesity Canada!

 Founding Co-Chairs: Behdin Nowrouzi-Kia (Laurentian University) & Basem Gohar (Laurentian University)

-Today’s post comes from Victoria Tokarz.
-Victoria is a PhD candidate in the Department of Physiology at the University of Toronto.
-She is also the current Financial Director of the OC-SNP National Executive.
-The plus size retail experience happens in obscure, specialty boutique stores that [...]
+Today’s post comes from Nadia Browne.
+Nadia is a Registered Dietitian and a PhD candidate in the Department of Pediatrics at the University of Alberta.
+She is also the Outgoing Vice-Chair of the OC-SNP National Executive.
+Since becoming a member of Obesity Canada, I’ve [...]